Conroe Independent School District

 Magnolia Independent School District

-As one of the fastest growing districts in Texas, Magnolia Independent School District educates more than 13,000 students.
-With a vision to be the best district in the state, Magnolia ISD provides all of the amenities of a large, urban district with the small-town feel of a close-knit community.
+The Magnolia Independent School District is a district where traditional values meet innovative programs.
+Magnolia ISD provides all of the amenities of a large, urban district with the small town feel of a close-knit community.
 Modern facilities and advanced programs attract great families and outstanding teachers.

 Montgomery Independent School District